wp-plugins/hashtagger/readme.txt

 * **@username** to link either to the Profile Page or the Website of User "username" (@username feature has to be activated)
 * **@@username** to display "@username" when viewing post without creating a link (@username feature has to be activated)

+= WordPress Security =

+**It is highly recommended to use @nicknames instead of @usernames!** Please read [this article](http://smartware.cc/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/)!

 == Frequently Asked Questions ==

 = What characters can a hashtag include? =